|Updated: 27 Aug 2019|

 My parents played 42 in the 1940s, but I did not learn to play until the mid-1980s.
 Written rules were rare, and folks learned about the game by word-of-mouth, watching others play, and playing.
 Needless to say, there were plenty of game variations and different playing styles in Texas at that time.

 There was no public internet until the 1990s.
 The internet was instrumental in exposing the game to the general public.
 The National 42 Players Association (N42PA) was founded in 2005.
-It used the internet to publicize the same standardized rules for both sanctioned open 42 tournaments and closed tournaments for its membership.
-Players also used the internet (and social media) to address questionable playing tactics in tournaments, and new rules were posted online to define enhanced fair play in sanctioned tournaments.
+It used the internet to publicize rules for its club's membership.
+Players also used the internet (and social media) to address questionable playing tactics in tournaments, and new rules were posted online to define enhanced fair play in tournaments hosted by the N42PA.

 Thanks to the internet (and social media), a new playing culture emerged that turned a blind eye to some questionable playing tactics.
 Obvious physical cues and show bids between partners were addressed in the rules; however, acceptable methods for indicating doubles (or lack of) were not defined.